 HTTP(S) Check Upgrade | HTTP(S) Monitoring Improvements from Uptime.com

-Our bread and butter is checking for uptime, and we always recommend users begin their monitoring with the HTTP(S) check.
+Our bread and butter is checking for uptime, and we always recommend users begin their website performance monitoring with the HTTP(S) check.
 We call it a basic check type, but its functionality is boosted when you start exploring optional parameters.

 The Uptime.com HTTP(S) check can do a lot more than check for server status 200 OK.
 Our check is ideal for anything from your home page to a shopping cart, the output of a job, or an API endpoint; send strings and expect a response, pass tokens and HTTP Headers for authorization, or to send or specify how data should be received.
 Use Basic Auth, or fail on matched strings.
 With these extra steps, you learn more about what the server is doing and how it’s handling requests from end users.